 Don’t get us wrong, sleep is vital to our health.
 However, just because you’re getting older and you’ve reached those sixty-something years doesn’t mean you’ve got to sleep more.

 Ultimately you want to make sleep a priority throughout your life despite your age.
 And when it is difficult to sleep, prioritize it even more.
-Poor sleep can increase the risks of cancer, heart disease, diabetes and Alzheimer’s.
+Poor sleep can increase the risk of cancer, heart disease, diabetes, and Alzheimer’s.

-The bottom line is that when you’re in your sixty-something years you need to prioritise sleep and practise good sleep habits.
+The bottom line is that when you’re in your sixty-something years you need to prioritize sleep and practice good sleep habits.
 You also need to use your brain because it’s wiser and sharper than you think.
 Probably more so than ever before.

 Dr Daniel Claims 70-Year-Olds And 20-Year-Olds Make Similar Memory Errors.
 The Daily Mail. https://www.dailymail.co.uk/femail/article-7984305/Youre-just-smart-youth-70-really-new-30.html